Big new shows to look out for in London’s West End

 Harold Pinter Theatre, Panton St, SW1Y 4DN

-If you’re curious for more, read our new review of The Curious Incident of the Dog in the Night-time
+If you’re eager for more, read our new review of The Curious Incident of the Dog in the Night-time